 Geneva features some really interesting museums like the Museum of Art and History (Musée d’Art et d’Histoire) or the Patek Philippe Museum, which houses centuries of watchmaking history under its roof.
 Geneva's most famous landmark is undoubtedly the Jet d’Eau, the huge fountain on Lake Geneva.
 Often used as a symbol of the city, it is probably the most famous fountain in the world after the Trevi Fountain in Rome.
 The picturesque Old Town is also a popular tourist spot.
 The historic city centre is the place to go if you’re looking for exclusive shops and boutiques.
 Just don’t forget to take your credit cards along.
 There’s also the mesmerizing gothic Cathédrale St-Pierre (St. Pierre Cathedral) if you are up to some contemplative moments.

-Pâquis is the Geneva’s nightlife district, packed with bars and clubs, always crowded during the week and even more so during the weekends.
-Try getting into Java (http://www.javaclub.ch/) at Quai du Mont-Blanc 19, it's the hottest spot in town, but €33 for a beer is a bit much.
+Pâquis is Geneva’s main nightlife district, packed with bars and clubs, always crowded during the week and even more so during the weekends.
+Try getting into Java (http://www.javaclub.ch/) at Quai du Mont-Blanc 19.
+It’s the hottest spot in town, but €33 for a beer is probably a bit too much for ordinary people as us.
 You need to walk that fine line between pre-drinks and still being sober enough to get in.
-Bains des Pâquis is a spot where you can take a bath in the lake, the public baths during summer, or sweat it out in saunas during the winter season.
+Bains des Pâquis, the popular public bathhouses on a pier in Lake Geneva transform into saunas during winter.
+So in case you would need to recover after a long night of partying you can take a bath in the beautiful lake during summer or sweat it out in saunas during the winter season.
 Alternatively you could watch the locals messing around with traditional Swiss wrestling.